 Seasonally Adjusted Annualized Rates; Shaded Bar Indicates Recession

-The Employment situation in the Untied States remains weak.
+The employment situation in the United States remains weak.
 In the 25 consecutive months from February 2008 to February 2010, 8.7 million non-farm jobs (net) were lost.
-In the 37 consecutive months from March 2010 to March 2013, 5.9 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 7.6 percent as of March 2013.2 Such a high level of unemployment places severe strain on the economy as consumers are unable or reluctant to spend.
+In the 49 consecutive months from March 2010 to March 2014, 8.3 million non-farm jobs (net) were created.1 The unemployment rate peaked at 10.0 percent in October 2009 and has abated somewhat to a still-elevated 6.7 percent as of March 2014.2 This statistic omits discouraged workers who have left the workforce and part-time workers who would prefer full-time work.
+A more expansive measure of labor underutilization was 12.7 percent as of March 2014.3 Such a high level of underemployment places severe strain on the economy as consumers are unable or hesitant to spend.
 The past ten years of employment data are presented in the following figure.